jatkin-wasti/VPC-notes/README.md

 # VPC's
 ## What is a VPC
+- Virtual Private Cloud
+- Virtual network that can be scaled similarly to other AWS features
 ## Setting up a VPC in AWS
 ### Creating the VPC
 - Click on the "Services" dropdown in the top left of the UI